FreeBSD for Fedora Users

 Package and system management

+FreeBSD offers both binary and source package management.
+Packages are similar to using yum or dnf, installing binary versions of a package as well as handling dependencies.
+Ports are Makefiles which will download the sourcecode and compile it.
+With many ports, this is a relatively quick and painless operation, with some others, it can become quite involved.
+For example, when installing chromium browser, the user sees a message that they should have at least 1 GB of RAM and around 8.5 GB of free space.
+Another popular browser, Firefox, can take over an hour to install, but most ports only take a few minutes.
 Both ports and packages have their advantages.
 Packages, of course, are much quicker and easier.
 However, as there are over 16,000 ports, not all of them will have a package for your version, especially if you're running CURRENT.
 Ports also give the user greater flexibility--there are often many options that can be turned on or off when installing a port.
 Sometimes, one has to specify these options on the command line, but often a port will have a dialog, allowing you to choose which options you want.

+Usually, if upgrades have a particular issue, it should be documented in /usr/ports/UPDATING but things do get missed.
 All ports go into /usr/local.
 (In FreeBSD--NetBSD for example, uses /usr/pkg.)
 Where Fedora's postfix, cups, or apache configuration files will be in /etc, FreeBSD will have them in /usr/local/etc. There will also, for those programs which can run as daemons at startup, be a script put into /usr/local/etc/rc.d.
 Whether or not this script will be run can be controlled by adding an entry to /etc/rc.conf.
-In practice, this isn't so different than deciding whether to enable a script in /etc/init.d with the service or chkconfig command.
-However, in general, Fedora will tend to automatically enable a new program in init.d by default, whereas in FreeBSD, you will have to deliberately choose to let it run at startup.
+In practice, this isn't so different than deciding whether to enable a server in systemd.
+However, in general, Fedora seems to automatically enable a new program .d by default, whereas in FreeBSD, you will have to deliberately choose to let it run at startup.

 Software